 Sodium supplementation is the most important variable when you’re trying to find the right amount of water you need daily, and also where the key to your electrolyte balance lies.

 Potassium should come from food, and you need 4700 mg of it daily, while magnesium can be supplemented at around 200 to 400 mg daily.

-In general, if you’re experiencing any signs of an electrolyte deficiency, such as headaches, muscle spasms, muscle weakness or general fatigue and especially if they’re sudden, your first course of action should be to have some salt, 0.5 to 1 g or so, more if you have been sweating a lot in the past few hours or if your symptoms subdue but do not go away completely.
+In general, if you’re experiencing any signs of an electrolyte deficiency, such as headaches, muscle spasms, muscle weakness or general fatigue, and especially if they’re sudden, your first course of action should be to have some salt.
+AIm for 0.5 to 1 g or so, more if you have been sweating a lot in the past few hours or if your symptoms subside but do not go away completely.